nhsconnect/integration-adaptors/common/README.md

  (See: [SonarQube](https://gpitbjss.atlassian.net/wiki/x/XQFfXQ))\
 NOTE: Coverage will not show in the analysis unless you have already generated the xml report (as per above.)

+### Local Environment
+Three scripts are available from `pipenv run`, they are:
+- `local-env-prep` This will prepare any docker images required to run a local-environment.
+- `local-env-start` This will run a local environment which can be used for local exploratory testing.
+- `local-env-stop` This will stop the local environment which was started, so that it is not running when not needed.